JaxCavalera/Tagged_Isomorphic/README.md

 Completion of the following Sprint Backlogs will signify the finalisation of this project.

 1. Create display components (dumb)
+2. Style display components (tweak DOM elements as needed)
-2. Establish routing and view components
+3. Establish routing and view components
-3. Configure passport for social login
+4. Configure passport for social login
-4. Configure postgreSQL database tables
+5. Configure postgreSQL database tables
-5. Configure session management
+6. Configure session management
-6. Create view logic components (smart)
+7. Create view logic components (smart)

 The order of these Sprint Backlogs is subject to change depending on requirements of specific modules to ensure testing is complete.